w3f/research/docs/polkadot/Parachain-Allocation.md

 For example, let us assume we have three bidders that want to submit bids for a parachain slot.
 Bidder $B_1$ submits the bid (1-4,75 DOT), bidder $B_2$ submits (3-4, 90 DOTs), and bidder $B_3$ submits (1-2, 30).
 In this example bidder $B_1$ wins because if bidder $B_2$ and bidder $B_3$ win each unit would only be locked for 60 DOTs, while of bidder_1 wins each unit is locked for 75 DOTs.

 For the next block, everyone who has a higher valuation for the parachain slot submits new bids to the next block to outbid winners from the previous blocks.
 This procedure continues until the end of the epoch.
 In the next epoch, some randomness obtained from a VRF function (see [BABE](BABE/Babe.md), where the VRF function is also used for more information) is going to determine which block from the previous epoch was the last (closing) block of the auction.
 Hence, the auction closing time is determined retroactively.
+However, note that we do not have a completely random auction closing time and the bidder still needs to be the best bidder among all bids in an entire given block for the least.
+This makes our case different than the traditional random close auctions such as canlde auctions.
+For example, if the first block is the closing block, the bidders need to be a winner among the bids in that block, while in a random close auction the auction might end after the first bid is submitted.
+Our scheme is rather a hybrid between an open auction with hard close and an open auction a random close.

 The winner of the auction is determined based all the bids submitted in blocksuntil and including the closing block.
 The winners pay the value amount of their winning bids.